browserengineering/book/book/accessibility.md

     chapter, I won't handle all of these cases and just focus on new elements with an `alert` role, not changes to contents or CSS.

-Before we jump to implementation, we first need to make it possible for scripts to change the `role` attribute.
-To do that, we'll need to add support for the `setAttribute` method.
+On to implementation.
+We first need to make it possible for scripts to change the `role` attribute, by adding support for the `setAttribute` method.
 On the JavaScript side, this just calls a browser API:

 ``` {.javascript}